Victoriast8/arc/README.md

 ## Limitations

 This interpreter is a proof of concept.
-Keep in mind that some of the advantages of reversible programming languages are lost (such as mitigation of heat dispersion) due to this interpreter being written in Haskell, which is *not* reversible a reversible language.
+Keep in mind that:

+1. Some of the advantages of reversible programming languages are lost (such as mitigation of heat dispersion) due to this interpreter being written in Haskell, which is *not* reversible a reversible language.
+2. The interpreter exploits none of the parallelisable properties of the inbuilt array combinators.